DannyBoyNYC/CMS/readme.md

 Pros
 * Web interface schema is simple
 * Easy to integrate into an existing site
+* REST API - should you need it

 Cons
 * Additional work for previews
 * No standalone app

+This repo is hosted on GitLab and hosted on Amazon S3 - worse performance than Netlify (gitlab-ci.yml).

-Since so much relies on it, your CI/CD pipeline is critical for user acceptance.
+Since so much relies on it (previews), your CI/CD pipeline is critical for user acceptance.

 ## Netlify CMS